FarmRadioHangar/voxboxtest/README.md

 is the best tool for this kind of problem.
 In the future, maybe systemd can be used to replace `docker-compose`

+# Components

+## fconf
+This is used for configuring devices, and other stuffs that are necessary for running voxbox.
+It is a golang application that relies on c bindings for lib-udev .
+For some reasons, this doesn't compile from source as there are odifications needed for one of the go libraries to make it work.

+So, fconf binary is included in this project at `/voxbox/fconf/fconf` .
+The service runs on port `8090`

+Configuration for the service is mounted on `/etc/fconf/fconf.json` .
+So any updates on configuration can be done there, this will require restarting of the container.